-- During a prison riot in Sillage, one of the aliens killed his enemy by injecting him with his hormones - its a part of a mating ritual for his species but the sensation is too overwhelming for any other creature - he basically orgasmed him to death.
+- During a prison riot in Sillage, one of the aliens kills his enemy by injecting him with his hormones.
+It is a part of a mating ritual for his species, but the sensation is too overwhelming for any other creature — he basically orgasms him to death.

 Film - Live Action

 - This is a tactic taught in dragon training on How to Train Your Dragon.
 Making loud noises disorients dragons long enough for the fighter to strike or head for cover.